or-chief-clerk/history/README.md

 Installation
 ------------

-You can install developement version of history with:
+You can install development version of history with:

 ``` r
 # install.packages("devtools")